• State Regulations

 Drop all of this off in person at your local county treasurer's office.

-If you're selling a car to which you've lost the title, you should apply for a duplicate title before initiating a sale.
+If you're selling a car to which you've lost the title, you should Application for Replacement Certificate of Title (Form MV7) before initiating a sale.

 If you've bought a vehicle and the seller did not provide you with the title, then to obtain a title in your name you must submit: